tomaverlaine/tomaverlaine.github.io/_posts/2023-09-03-carsick-cars-pt1.md

 title: "Carsick Cars and Its Era"
 date: 2023-09-03
 categories: texts
-tags: [carsick cars, snapline, beijing, no beijing]
+tags: [carsick-cars, snapline, beijing, yang-haisong, re-tros, maybe-mars]
 lang: en
 summary: Traces an unassuming band’s involvement in shaping China’s indie rock scene.
 excerpt: he posted on the student message board asking if anyone was a fan of Sonic Youth or Suicide